johnalison/obsidian-notes/Journal/13 February 2025 Thursday.md

 # [[Synthetic Data Closure]]
 - Retrying on **cmslpc317** with only the data
+- data works!
+- [ ] Debug synthetic data ...
+Is it needed ?

 # Taught
 - Mass - Energy relation from inelastic collisions